Haryana Government Seizes Hundreds of LPG Cylinders in Black Market Crackdown

-Haryana is aggressively combating the black marketing of LPG cylinders, with authorities seizing hundreds of cylinders and filing FIRs to ensure a stable supply for citizens.
+Haryana government is cracking down on the black marketing of LPG cylinders, seizing hundreds and assuring citizens of ample supply, ensuring fair access to essential cooking gas.

 Key Points